marko-londo/Sfere/README.md

   - Planning for sustainability and scalability.
   - Feature for translating bodies of text into different languages.
   - Development of an automated chatbot assistant to help users navigate the app.

-### Time Permitting:

-- Refine NER for the remaining Dying Earth books.
-- Perfect the logo design.
-- Develop an engaging and memorable tagline.